jrm224/honeycomb/README.md

 # honeycomb
 simulation of how bees build honeycombs

+## some stuff from the paper: